xychen-ocn/BB2017_analysis/README.md

 -[] identify and separate stages during the evolution of the curve

--[] check inversion cloudiness using cloud fraction as those defined in the Vogel et al. (2019)
+-[x] check inversion cloudiness (cloud fraction is an available output.) and confirmed that there is stratiform cloud in BB2017.